-Teachers knowingly go into the profession with the understanding that they’re going to do so much more than simply teach.
-It’s expected, neither rightly nor wrongly, that teachers double as confidants, carers, safeguarders and so much more.
+Teachers join the profession with the understanding that they’re going to do much more than simply teach.
+It’s now expected that teachers double as confidants, carers, safeguarders and more.
 Within this role, we know that we’re not simply teaching students academia and curriculum knowledge, but we’re helping to develop the people they become, teaching manners, differences between right and wrong, freedom of expression and so much more.

-Sometimes, it can seem as though teachers have forgotten the extended role of being a teacher during these trying times that face the world of education - lack of funding, high pressure, increasing class sizes, large turnover and rising standards all present themselves as issues which can consume a teacher, especially when the success of a school and a teacher ultimately comes down to the performance of their students and how high their grades are.
+Sometimes, it's difficult to uphold the extended role of being a teacher during these trying times that face the world of education.
+Lack of funding, high pressure, increasing class sizes, large turnover and rising standards are all issues which can consume a teacher, especially when the success of a school and a teacher ultimately comes down to the performance of their students and how high their grades are.

 “Schools that fail to deal with bullying and low-level classroom disruption are to be heavily punished by Ofsted.”

 Changes to Ofsted Framework

 We’ve heard about the extreme lengths schools will go to in order to top league tables and Ofsted ratings, such as the culling of students who don’t perform to their predicted grades to skew their average score.
 However, we’ve now been given new hope in the form of the most recent Ofsted announcement, in which there are claims, “schools that fail to deal with bullying and low-level classroom disruption are to be heavily punished by Ofsted under a major shakeup of its inspection criteria.”